-Or you take a 25 minutes boat ride to secluded Koh Tonsay, also known as Rabbit Island.
+Or you take a 25-minute boat ride to secluded Koh Tonsay, also known as Rabbit Island.
 You can do that as a day trip or spend the night.

-By the way, there is also the possibility to travel between Kep and Kampot by boat, which might be a bit more original than taking the bus.
+By the way, there is also the possibility of travelling between Kep and Kampot by boat, which might be a bit more original than taking the bus.

 How to Get There

 Although Kep is a bit hilly, it’s a perfect place to explore on a bicycle.
 Normally, you can borrow one for free from your guesthouse.

 Where to Stay

 I stayed at the Tara Lodge located on a side street towards the National Park.
 The location was good, they had a pool, and I got to use one of their bikes free of charge.

 It’s actually on a very bumpy dust road with close to no illumination at night.
 Make sure to always have a torch on you because you don’t want to stumble or step in all that you can step in even on this short stretch.
 Cambodia is really very dirty.